bcsgh/tbd/README.md

 I'm still working on things so there are some things that are know to not work fully yet:

-- Dependent systems of equations: Currently only direct propagation is supported.
+- Dependent systems of equations: Currently only direct propagation is well supported.
+  A Newton-Raphson solver for systems of equations is implemented, but not well tested.
 - Even roots: To avoid dealing with the +/- issue, only odd roots are solved for.

 ## Future work